Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Merida Airport Transportation

-As someone who lives in Merida, if there’s one thing my adopted city lacks — it’s good public transportation.
-If you’re wondering about taking public transportation to Merida Airport, or public transportation from Merida Airport, there’s really no good options.
+If you’re wondering about taking public transportation to Merida Airport or public transportation from Merida Airport, there are really no good options (yet).

 If you’re renting a car in Merida, the airport is the best place to get one because it has the biggest selection.